icing/blog/curl-tracing.md

     CURL_TRC_CF(data, cf, "[%d] status: HTTP/2 %03d", stream->id, stream->status_code);
 ```

 here `data` is the current transfer (for historic reasons they carry this name - naming is hard). `cf` is the "connection filter" involved.
 The `cf` is of type "HTTP/2".
 You can think of it as the "class" of a connection filter and `cf` is an instance of that class.
 The rest is like a `printf()` statement.
+It is short and does not impede on the readability of your code.

 As you may have guessed from the uppercase writing, `CURL_TRC_CF()` is a C macro.